HamidHachemi/LineageFilter/README.md

 #Windows
 py -m pip install --force-reinstall .\lineagefilter-0.0.1-py3-none-any.whl
 ```

 ## Data download
-All the data necessary to test the package can be downloaded from the following link : https://drive.google.com/file/d/1trTl9YnHN0_WgnvESQ4UOEt7hWT8cbBh/view?usp=drive_link
+All the data necessary to test the package can be downloaded from the following link : https://drive.google.com/file/d/1kr0NIpLMPRZgua-Uvfqei-WHPVPmll3k/view?usp=drive_link
-Moreover, mascot DAT files, which are necessary to obtain expect tables (see below) can be downloaded from
+Moreover, mascot DAT files, which are necessary to obtain expect tables (see below) can be downloaded from the following link : https://drive.google.com/file/d/18CyChHcjhUHyuan3YNMDQDq8KKldZc-p/view?usp=drive_link

 ## Step by step Demo
 The following steps will demonstrate how to generate the LineageFilter's data for one sample : Candida_MiniMix100
 Start by loading LineageFilter package, as well as others necessary python packages and data:
 ```python
 import LineageFilter